 Volunteers

-OFF also recruit a number of volunteers to assist throughout the event, which is the another way to see the films.
-If you are interested in volunteering, go to https://www.oneotafilmfestival.org/volunteer.
-Volunteers position needed are, room managers, readers, room greeters, set-up and take-down, and greeters at the festival headquarters.
+OFF also recruits an army of volunteers who help throughout the event.
+One of the many benefits of volunteering is you get to see the films in addition to helping your community.
+If you are interested in volunteering, visit oneotafilmfestival.org/volunteer to sign up.
+Volunteer positions needed are room managers, room hosts, doorkeepers, people movers for set-up and take-down, and greeters at the festival headquarters.

 The Judges

-The wide and in-depth section of films at OFF will not disappoint.
-There is something for everyone, which I have found to be true at the other festivals I have attended.
-The selection of films shown demonstrates that the judges knows their audience and they know what makes a good documentary.
+The wide section of films will not disappoint as there is something for everyone, thanks to knowledgeable judges.
+The selection of films shown each year at film festivals demonstrates the quality of festival’s judges.
+They know their audience, and they understand what makes a good documentary.
 Imagine watching 100 or more films from September to December and having to select the films that will be shown.
 Judges are an important component of a successful film festival.

-The descriptions of the films will help you decided which ones to see.
-The films are shown at least twice so attendees are able to watch all the films.
+Reading the descriptions of the films will help attendees decide which films they want to watch.
+The films are normally shown more than once, so attendees have a chance to watch all the films.
+If you want to watch all the films you must have a schedule.

 Venues